slimcoin-project/slimcoin-project.github.io/content/en/slimcoin-mentions.md

 priority: 10
 ---

 Slimcoin and its underlying algorithm, Proof of Burn, were mentioned several times in blockchain-related media and academic publications.
-Hiere is a list of some links:
+Here is a list of some links.

 # Academic publications